mateisandu24/Oracle-SQL-Dormitory-Management/README.md

 * Automatic room assignment algorithms based on gender and preferences.
 * Employee salary rankings and student generation analysis using analytical functions (`DENSE_RANK`, `PARTITION BY`).

-## 🚀 Installation & Usage

-1. This project requires an Oracle Database environment (or Oracle APEX).
-2. Download the `.sql` file from this repository.
-3. Run the script entirely.
-It includes `DROP` statements at the beginning to clean the environment, so it can be re-run multiple times without duplication errors.

----
 *Project created by Sandu Matei, Group 1059*